e2eSolutionArchitect/troubleshoot/kubernetes/k8s-quick-intro.md

  ## ReplicaSet
- Responsible for the availability of a specified number of identical pods
+ Responsible for maintaining a stable set of replica pods running at a given time.
+Assures the availability of a specified number of identical pods
+ ReplicaSet provides following features
+ - High availability and reliabilit
+ - Scaling
+ - Load balancing
+ - Labels & Selectors

  ## Deployment
  A deployment runs multiple replicas of application and automatically replaces any instances that fail or become unresponsive.
 Deployment does Rollout & rollback changes changes to applications.